 On a wooded island in the lagoon south of the Museum of Science and Industry, you’ll discover a peaceful Japanese garden with elements dating back to the World’s Columbian Exposition in the late 1800s.
 Named the Garden of the Phoenix after the temple constructed by the Japanese government for the expo, it now includes “Skylanding,” 12 steel lotus petals designed by Yoko Ono, John Lennon’s widow.

 Sage Advice: Despite its name, the Chicago Botanic Garden is about 40 minutes north of the city in Glencoe.
-But this 385-acre park is absolutely magnificent in the summer (and well worth the trip).
+Although it is a big of a trek from downtown Chicago, the 385-acre park is absolutely magnificent in the summer (and well worth the trip).

 21. Root for the Home Team

 Although Chicago is home to two major league baseball teams, I have yet to meet a White Sox fan.
 Even before they ended a 108-year drought by winning the World Series in a nail-biter of a seventh game in 2016, the locals always seemed to be Cubs fans.
-So one of the best summertime activities in Chicago is to explore the Wrigleyville area and then sit back with peanuts, Cracker Jack, and a cold beer at a Cubs game.
+So one of the best summertime activities in Chicago is to explore the Wrigleyville area and then sit back with peanuts, Cracker Jack, and a cold beer to cheer on the home team at a Cubs game.

 22. Follow the Yellow Brick Road